Oh, I can see your point, but I wouldn't worry about it.

 Don't misunderstand here.

-But again, what are we talking?
+But again, what are we talking about?

-Major dramatic cultural shifts here.
+Major, dramatic cultural shifts here.

-So it it fits right in with Michelle Obama telling parents they're too stupid to know how to properly feed their kids.
+So, and it fits right in with Michelle Obama telling parents they're too stupid to know how to properly feed their kids.

 And today we learned that food stamp recipients are too stupid to know the right foods to buy if you missed it.

-There's a new plan the government has talking shopping carts in grocery stores that direct food stamp recipients to the proper places in the grocery store to pick up the proper foods, healthy foods, fruits, vegetables, nuts, whatever the hell else they think is healthy.
+Talking shopping carts in grocery stores that direct food stamp recipients to the proper places in the grocery store to pick up the proper foods, healthy foods, fruits, vegetables, nuts, whatever the hell else they think is healthy.

-If they end up buying a whole lot of really healthy stuff, they can win free movie tickets, also paid for by the taxpayer.
+And if they succeed, if the food stamp recipients, obviously too stupid to know what's best for them, if they end up buying a whole lot of really healthy stuff, they could win free movie tickets, also paid for by the taxpayer.

-And we go back to the phones.
+When we get back, hey, we go back to the phones.

 This is Mia in Miami.